 HR manager is an essential role of any organization or company.
-The HR manager skills needed in an organization include the ability to oversee employee relations, talent recruitment, and workforce training.
+The skills of an HR manager include the ability to oversee employee relations, talent recruitment, and workforce training.
 But they also take part in conflict resolution, administration, and human resource program development.

-Due to the nature of the job, HR managers need to possess a diverse set of skills, including communication skills, management skills, and organizational skills, to manage the team effectively.
+Due to the nature of the job, HR managers must possess a diverse set of skills, including communication skills, management skills, and organizational skills, to manage the team in an effective way.

-Since it's a unique combination of hard and soft skills, a good HR manager takes courses throughout their career to hone the business skills they need.
-If you're interested in learning more about HR Manager skills via video, then watch below.
+Since it’s a unique combination of hard and soft skills, a good HR manager takes courses throughout their career to hone the business skills they need.
+If you’re interested in learning more about human resource manager skills via video, then watch below.
 Otherwise, skip ahead.

 Unlike other human resources professionals, human resources managers are the ones responsible for how things work out.
-Thus, they need to be able to keep a cool head and make calculated decisions.
+Thus, they must keep a cool head to make calculated decisions.

 Besides the usual skills they need, such as leadership, hiring talent, onboarding new hires, and conflict management, we’ll list the essential skills they need in 2022 to supervise successful business management.

-2020 hit hard.
-Many employees dealt with stress, frustration, and uncertainty.
+In 2020, many employees dealt with stress, frustration, and uncertainty due to Covid-19.
 According to The Center on Budget and Policy Priorities data, the unemployment rate in April 2020 hit a level last time seen in the 1930s.

-It's the leader's job to know what their workers are going through in their careers.
-Instead of acting as average employers, managers can develop a healthy workplace by sharing their experiences.
+It’s the leader’s job to know what their workers are going through in their careers.
+Instead of acting like average employers, managers can develop a healthy workplace by sharing their experiences.

-This will become even more important for human resources management in 2021.
-As companies recover, they will need HR professionals who can lead and do necessary training and development that's different from a couple of years ago.
+This will become even more important for human resources management in 2022 and beyond.
+As companies recover, they will need HR professionals who can lead and do necessary training and development that’s different from a couple of years ago.

-Onboarding new candidates will have to be more strategic.
+Candidates should be onboarded in a strategic way.
 The same goes for conducting a talent interview, measuring performance, and even checking an average resume.

-Although managers usually don't conduct the interview or do resume checks, they need to have the ability to communicate with the HR assistant or HR generalist doing the job.
-They must be able to emphasize with existing co-workers to hire the right, new talent.
+Although managers don’t conduct the interview or do resume checks, they need to have the ability to communicate with the HR assistant or HR generalist doing the job.
+Human resources managers emphasize with existing co-workers to hire the right, new talent.
 If the leadership crumbles, everything else follows.

-Since all HR professionals work with humans, empathy is one of the essential human resources skills.
+Since all HR professionals work with humans, empathy is one of the essential skills (HR).
 But this becomes even more crucial for managers leading the team.

 Although somewhat related to the previous ability, having strong emotional intelligence is more than proper communication with employees.
 According to a study, managers and employers with strong emotional intelligence tend to have better leadership skills that yield better financial and productive results.

 Uncertain times require laser-sharp decision-making and professional management skills.
-Meaning, it's important to have the skill to recognize positive moments, the same as the negative.
+This means that it’s important to have the skill to recognize positive moments, the same as the negative.

 When the employee morale is low, acknowledging even the slightest positive bump becomes a vital skill in the leader’s arsenal.